Google Translate Disclaimer

 Health Unit Programs and Services

-Developmental Assets ® and Developmental Relationships ® - public health nurses support schools to learn about and implement these frameworks from the Search Institute.
+We can support schools to learn about and implement Developmental Assets ® and Developmental Relationships ® frameworks from the Search Institute.

-The PALS program (available in English and French) is an elementary school, student leadership program.
-It provides opportunities to help foster a sense of belonging and inclusion among students, while engaging them in physical activity in the school yard.
+The PALS program (available in English and French) is a student leadership program designed for elementary schools.
+It helps create a sense of belonging and inclusion among students, while engaging them in physical activity in the school yard.
 The program motto is “There’s always room for one more.”
+Using a train-the-trainer model, Public Health Nurses provide support to schools with implementation of the program.

-There are many ways for students to engage in mental health promotion, such as:
+There are many meaningful ways for students to take part in promoting mental health at school, including:

-• Student-led initiatives to raise awareness about mental health, increase mental health literacy, and promote a positive school climate.
+• Lead awareness initiatives that promote mental health literacy, reduce stigma, and help build a positive school climate.

-• Create positive messages, posters and/or artwork related to mental health to display in the school.
+• Create and display positive messages, posters, or artwork related to mental health around the school.

-• Mind Your Mind – works with community partners and young people aged 14 to 29 to co-create interactive tools and resources to build capacity and resilience. through engagement, best practice and technology.
+• Mind Your Mind: works with community partners and young people aged 14 to 29 to co-create interactive tools and resources to support mental wellness, resilience, and help-seeking.
 Mind Your Mind empowers youth to reach out, get help and give help.

-• Work with your School or Parent Council to engage school staff, parents/families and other members of your local school community in activities to promote mental health and well-being for all.
+• Work with your School or Parent Council to engage school staff, parents/families and other members of your local school community in activities that promote mental health and well-being for all.

 • Share information and updates with families about the school’s mental health and well-being goals, activities, and opportunities to get involved.